-Candidates with access to word processors are allowed to type in order to ensure, where possible, that barriers to assessment are removed for disabled candidates preventing him/her from being placed at a substantial disadvantage as a consequence of persistent and significant difficulties.

-Word processors will only be permitted where the integrity of the assessment is maintained, whilst at the same time providing access to assessments for a disabled candidate.
+The purpose of an access arrangement/reasonable adjustment is to ensure, where possible, that barriers to assessment are removed for a disabled candidate preventing him/her from being placed at a substantial disadvantage due to persistent and significant difficulties.
+The integrity of the assessment is maintained, whilst at the same time providing access to assessments for a disabled candidate.